Ori-Jakob/Seamless-Co-op-Updater/README.md

 ### Running the seamless-update.exe

-**_With the executable, a Python 3 runtime environment is bundled in the it so Python is not required to be installed for it to work_**
+**_With the executable, a Python 3 runtime environment is bundled with it.
+Because of this, Python is NOT required to be installed for it to work_**

 1. Download seamless-update.exe from [Releases](https://github.com/Ori-Jakob/Seamless-Co-op-Updater/releases/latest).
 2. Place the executable in the ELDEN RING/Game folder